fastforwardlabs/mdffreport12/src/02-background.md

 address these compute issues, it is recommended to explore tradeoffs which balance the frequency of retraining and overall accuracy.

-#### Human supervision

-One major challenge with unsupervised and semi-supervised approaches is that they can be noisy and may generate a large amount of false positives.
+- **Human supervision**: One major challenge with unsupervised and semi-supervised approaches is that they can be noisy and may generate a large amount of false positives.
 In turn, false positives incur labour costs associated with human review.
 Given these costs, an important goal for anomaly detection systems is to incorporate the results of human review (as labels) in improving model quality.

-#### Definition of anomaly

-The boundary between normal and anomalous behavior is often not precisely defined in several data domains and is continually evolving.
+- **Definition of anomaly**: The boundary between normal and anomalous behavior is often not precisely defined in several data domains and is continually evolving.
 Unlike other task domains where dataset shift occurs sparingly, the anomaly detection systems should anticipate (frequent) and account for changes in the distribution of the data.
 In many cases, this can be achieved by frequent retraining of models.

-#### Threshold selection

-The process of selecting a good threshold value can be challenging.
+- **Threshold selection**: The process of selecting a good threshold value can be challenging.
 In a semi-supervised setting (the approaches covered above), one has access to a pool of labeled data.
 Using these labels (and some domain expertise), we can determine a suitable threshold.
 Specifically, we can explore the range of